DoorDash Business Model: A Breakdown of Revenue Streams and Profitability

 Expansion into New Markets: DoorDash could continue to expand into new markets and increase its presence in existing markets.
 This could include entering new countries or expanding into additional cities and towns.

-Diversification of Services: DoorDash could further diversify its services beyond food delivery, such as grocery delivery or prescription Medicine Delivery.
+Diversification of Services: DoorDash could further diversify its services beyond food delivery, such as grocery delivery.

 Increased Use of Technology: DoorDash could continue to leverage technology to improve its operations and delivery efficiency.
 For example, the company could use artificial intelligence to optimize delivery routes and reduce delivery times.